 "Globalization is, in part, the hyperextension of the triumph of the universal over the local, on which the nation-state is founded (p.
 39)."
 Capitalism and the state arose simultaneously, Cavanaugh claims.
 Therefore "the nation-state is simply not in the common good business (p.
 42)."
 Theologically, the nation-state may be understood "as a kind of parody of the church, meant to save us from division (p.
 42)."
-Cavanaugh says the church must learn urgently to demystify the nation-state and " 'complexify' " space, that is, promote the creation of spaces in which alternative economies and authorities flourish (p.
+Cavanaugh says the church must learn urgently to demystify the nation-state and "complexify" space, that is, promote the creation of spaces in which alternative economies and authorities flourish (p.
 42)."
 Cavanaugh calls for a church that understands itself as participating "in the life of the triune God, who is the only good that can be common to all (p.
 45)."
-Its international nature challenges the particularity of nation-state, especially as it is wed to economic interests and warfare to bolster it.
+Its international nature challenges the particularity of nation-state interests.
+Its eternal nature anticipates Kingdom Come - distinctly at odds with the nation-state, especially as it is wed to economic interests and warfare to bolster it.